Anna Leigh Waters

 Anna Leigh Waters (born January 26, 2007) is an American professional pickleball player.
-As of November 3, 2025, she had won 165 gold medals, 38 triple crowns, and was ranked No. 1 in the world for doubles, mixed doubles, and singles by the Professional Pickleball Association.
+She is widely regarded as the number one female player in the sport.
+As of September 2026, she had won 196 PPA National Championship medals, 39 triple crowns, and was ranked No. 1 in the world for doubles, mixed doubles, and singles by the Professional Pickleball Association.
 She was the youngest professional pickleball player in history at age 12, and is known for playing doubles on a team with her mother.
+Her doubles DUPR rating is currently 6.882.

 Early life

 Born in Allentown, Pennsylvania, in 2007, Waters moved to Clinton, North Carolina, and lived there with her family until she was eight years old.
-In 2015 they relocated to Delray Beach, Florida, where Waters was a competitive soccer player.
+In 2015 they relocated to Delray Beach, Florida, where Waters was a competitive soccer player, with ambitions to play college soccer.
+Both Waters' parents were collegiate athletes at the University of South Carolina, with her mother playing tennis and father playing golf.

 Pickleball career

-Waters began playing pickleball during a visit to her grandparents in Allentown, Pennsylvania, in 2017.
-She played in her first tournament several months later and, at 10 years old, won a gold medal in Women’s Doubles.
-By 2019, at age 12, Waters became the youngest professional pickleball player in history.
+When the Waters family evacuated North Carolina for two weeks in 2017 during Hurricane Irma, Waters began playing pickleball at her grandparents' home in Allentown, Pennsylvania.
+She told The Sampson Independent, "My father really was the one to show us how to play."
+She played in her first tournament several months later and, at 10 years old, won a gold medal in Women's Doubles.
+By 2019, at age 12, Waters won her first national title and became the youngest professional pickleball player in history.

-Since then Waters has won more than one hundred tournaments in doubles, mixed doubles, and singles.
+Since then Waters has won almost two hundred tournaments in doubles, mixed doubles, and singles.

 Waters's coach and occasional doubles partner is her mother, Leigh Waters, a former NCAA Division I tennis player at the University of South Carolina.
 They are the only mother-daughter team in professional pickleball.

 In 2022, Waters and her mother were in the first nationally televised pickleball match in history on CBS Sports, at the Skechers Invitational Summer Championship in Los Angeles.

 Waters has also played exhibition style games with many pro athletes including swimmer Michael Phelps, actor Jamie Foxx, boxer Sugar Ray Leonard, golfers Scottie Scheffler, Jordan Spieth, and football players Larry Fitzgerald and Danny Wuerffel.
+As of 2023, Waters was trained by Brandon Oakes and Jack Llewellyn.

+In the Major League Pickleball, Waters was a number one draft pick and plays for the New Jersey 5s.

-Waters is said to play with an aggressive style, characterized by strength and speed.
-She is sponsored by sportswear manufacturer Fila and Paddletek.
+Waters plays with an aggressive style, characterized by strength and speed.
+She is represented by Octagon, signed with Franklin Sports as of 8 January 2026, and is the first pickleball athlete to be signed with Nike in a multi-year deal.